camunda/camunda-docs-manual/content/user-guide/model-api/dmn-model-api/create-a-model.md

 definitions.addChildElement(decision);
 ```

-To simplify this repeating procedure, you can use a helper method like this one.
+To simplify this repeating procedure, you can use a helper method like this one:

 ```java
 protected <T extends DmnModelElementInstance> T createElement(DmnModelElementInstance parentElement, String id, Class<T> elementClass) {